frodwith/yanop/README.markdown

 ### yanop.simple(spec, banner, argv)

 Behaves similarly to yanop.tryParse(), except that it adds a "help" option and then checks for it.
-If --help is passed, spec will be passed to yanop.help() to generate some the help.
+If --help is passed, spec will be passed to yanop.help() to generate the help.
 The given banner will be printed, followed by this help.
-Banner and argv are both optional: banner defaults to yanop.usage(), and argv() defaults to process.argv as in yanop.parse().
+Banner and argv are both optional: banner defaults to yanop.usage(), and argv defaults to process.argv as in yanop.parse().

 Errors
 ======
 There is a whole heirarchy of error classes, mostly for testing purposes.
-If you don't catch them, node will print a stacktrace for them like the common errors.
+If you don't catch them, node will print a stacktrace for them like builtin Errors.
 If you do, you can use their "message" member to print out something useful to the user.

 Any time you create a Parser or Help object (internal classes used by the api